vboyev-MSFT/defender-docs/unified-secops-platform/defender-xdr-portal.md

 **Service** | **Details**
 --- | ---
 **[Protect against email threats with Defender for Office 365](/defender-office-365/mdo-sec-ops-guid)** | Helps protect email and Office 365 resources.
 **[Protect devices with Defender for Endpoint](/defender-endpoint/mde-sec-ops-guide)** | Delivers preventative protection, post-breach detection, and automated investigation and response for organizational devices.
 **[Protect Active Directory with Defender for Identity](/defender-xdr/microsoft-365-security-center-mdi)** | Uses Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions.
 **[Protect SaaS cloud apps with Defender for Cloud Apps](/defender-xdr/microsoft-365-security-center-defender-cloud-app)** | Provides deep visibility, strong data controls, and enhanced threat protection for SaaS and PaaS cloud apps.
-**[Protect against a broad range of threats with Microsoft Sentinel](/azure/sentinel/microsoft-365-defender-sentinel-integration)** |  Microsoft Sentinel seamlessly integrates with Defender XDR to combine the capabilities of both products into a rich, unified security platform for threat detection, investigation, hunting, and response.
+**[Protect against a broad range of threats with Microsoft Sentinel](/azure/sentinel/microsoft-365-defender-sentinel-integration)** |  Microsoft Sentinel seamlessly integrates with Defender XDR to combine the capabilities of both products into a unified security platform for threat detection, investigation, hunting, and response.

 ## Detecting threats

 Defender XDR provides continuous threat monitoring.
 When threats are detected [security alerts](/defender-xdr/alerts-incidents-correlation) are created.
-Defender XDR automatically aggregates related alerts and security signals into [security incidents](/defender-xdr/alerts-incidents-correlation#incident-creation-and-alert-correlation).
+Defender automatically aggregates related alerts and security signals into [security incidents](/defender-xdr/alerts-incidents-correlation#incident-creation-and-alert-correlation).

 Incidents define a complete picture of an attack.
-From an incident, SOC teams can understand attack scope and progress, review the entities and assets involved in an attack, and respond effectively.
+Incidents help SOC teams to understand attacks and respond more quickly.
+Incidents gather together related alerts, information about attack scope and progress, and the entities and assets involved in an attack.

 A [single incident queue](/defender-xdr/incident-queue) in the Defender portal provides full visibility into the latest alerts and incidents, and historical data.
 You can search and query the incident queue, and prioritize responses based on severity.